kbradwell/comparative_trypanosoma_paper/README.md

 --rnammer        find RNAs using rnammer-1.2
 --asgard         perform metabolic reconstruction using ASGARD

-Script name: get_best_annotated_hit.py (separate but complementary script to the Genome Annotation Pipeline)
+### get_best_annotated_hit.py

-Description: Searches a database of the best annotation available.
+Description: This is a separate but complementary script to the Genome Annotation Pipeline.
+It searches a database of the best annotation available.

 Usage: `python get_best_annotated_hit.py <nr_blastp_results> <outfile> > <logfile>`